madhaven/Mixie/CONTRIBUTING.md

 * Get started by Cloning the repository or creating your own fork of the project
 * Refer below to understand the Mixie architecture
 * Refer the issues section to checkout Pending issues and features
+  `TODO` tags left in code can also show work that is pending
 * Make your changes on a new branch, preferably named `ft_<yourFeature>`
 * Create your Pull Request explaining the changes you've made if it requires an explanation